 Even if the rate of return stays the same (say 5% each year), the total value of the investment goes up at a faster and faster clip each year.

 Because humans tend to think linearly, it is very difficult (maybe even impossible) for us to truly grasp the concept of compound growth.
+That's why we have tools like the Rule of 72.

 In the chart below, you can see the difference between a linear and a compound growth rate.
 In both examples, the initial portfolio had a value of $50,000.
 Both had a growth rate of 8%.
 However, the portfolio where growth compounded had a value over $1 million dollars after 40 years.
 The portfolio that experienced linear growth was just a hair over $200,000 after 40 years.